Wealthfront Automated Bond Portfolio Methodology White Paper

 - Dividends from municipal bond ETFs are generally exempt from federal income tax.
 If the underlying municipal bonds in the ETF are exclusively from the state an investor resides in, their dividends are usually exempt from state tax in addition to federal tax exemption.

 There are seven federal income tax brackets, ranging from 10% to 37%.
 State income tax can vary widely across states.
 Several states such as Florida, Washington, and Texas do not have a state income tax at all.
 Other states have maximum rates of 8% or higher, with California topping the list with rates up to 13.3%.
 As our portfolio optimization’s objective is to maximize after-tax yield of the portfolio, different tax brackets will impact the objective function and potentially result in different allocations.
 However, we find that the optimal portfolio allocations are insensitive to the exact choices of tax rates.
-In fact, our research demonstrates that two representative portfolios—each optimized for a specific combination of state and federal taxes—are sufficient to deliver an expected after-tax yield within 0.01% of the optimal yield for any combination of tax rates.
-Table 5 shows the assumed state and federal tax rates used in the two representative portfolios.
-The low tax rate portfolio’s 24% federal tax rate and 4% state tax rate is approximately the median tax rate of our clients.
-For the high tax rate portfolio, we chose the median federal and roughly the median state tax rates above the ones assumed for the low tax rate portfolio.
-There are three federal tax brackets above 24%: 32%, 35% and 37%, so we chose the median which is 35%.
-For state tax rates, the number varies across states, with California’s 13.3% as the maximum.
-We chose 8%, which is slightly lower than the midpoint between 4% and 13.3%, as only two states, New York and California, have state tax rates above 10%.
+In fact, our research demonstrates that three representative portfolios—each optimized for a specific combination of state and federal taxes—are sufficient to deliver an expected after-tax yield within 0.02% of the optimal yield for any combination of tax rates.
+Table 5 shows the assumed state and federal tax rates used in the three representative portfolios.
+The medium tax level portfolio’s 24% federal tax rate and 4% state tax rate is approximately the median tax rate of our clients.
+For the low tax level portfolio, we chose the median federal tax rate below 24%.
+There are three federal tax brackets below 24%: 10%, 12%, and 22%, so we chose the median which is 12%.
+For state tax, we chose 0% because there are a number of states with no state tax regardless of income level, and even though 0% is the lowest possible rate, we wanted to make sure we were able to represent those states.
+For the high tax level portfolio, we chose the highest federal tax bracket, 37%, and a relatively high state tax rate of 10% because we found that this assumed tax rate combination ensured this portfolio is sufficiently different from the medium tax level portfolio and covers the highest tax bracket cases.

 Table 5: Assumed Tax Rate of Representative Portfolios

-In order to find the most tax-efficient portfolio for each client, we first infer the client’s marginal federal and state tax rates based on their responses to the following three requests: the account owner’s tax filing status, annual household income, and state of residence.
-We use marginal tax brackets because dividend earnings from the Automated Bond portfolio will be in addition to the annual income clients already earn.
+In order to find the most tax-efficient portfolio for each client, we first infer your marginal federal and state tax rate based on your responses to the following three requests: your tax filing status, annual household income, and state of residence.
+We use marginal tax brackets because dividend earnings from the Automated Bond Portfolio will be in addition to the annual income you already earn.
 We also assume a standard deduction from the annual income when inferring the tax brackets.
-We then calculate the client’s expected after-tax yield for each of the two representative portfolios, and assign the client to the portfolio that delivers the better yield.
+We then calculate your expected after-tax yield for each of the three representative portfolios, and assign you to the portfolio that delivers the better expected yield.
 Table 6 shows the assigned portfolio for every possible combination of state (rounded to the nearest percent) and federal tax rates based on this methodology.

 Table 6: Optimal Portfolio Based on Marginal Federal and State Tax Brackets